Blog Post View

 • Complexity - In most cases, for small organizations, this is considered complex and requires special technical expertise to handle multi-factor authentication.
 There is complexity in terms of migration, deployment, support, and maintenance.

-• Backup – In cases where a separate device such as mobile is used to generate a token, if the device is lost then it is practically impossible to gain access.
-This would require some kind of support to again set up the authentication mechanism.
+• Backup – In cases where a separate device such as a mobile is used to generate a token, if the device is lost then it is practically impossible to gain access.
+This would require some support to set up the authentication mechanism again.

 • Knowledge – Any organization before implementing an MFA, should have the technical expertise and evaluate the various feasible options to implement MFA.
 There are multiple ways and methods to implement MFA and requires a detailed understanding of the company’s infrastructure.